junebloom/scrawlgraph/README.md

 - A container for data.
 - The root node of a tree.

 These trees are the secondary data structures.
-The **children** in these trees are data containers who have no physical presence in the graph, but are hierarchically "inside" the parent.
+The child **nodes** in these trees are data containers who have no physical presence in the graph, but are semantically "inside" the parent.

 In this way, paths act as the bridge between the undirected graph (for spatial data), and the trees (for hierarchical data), unifying them into a ScrawlGraph.